Vardenis: Water resources

 Gegharkunik province is rich in water resources (surface, ground fresh and mineral waters).
 Water resources of the whole province comprise about 692,000 m3 per day.
 Water resources of the Vardenis area amount to about 248 m3 a day, of which about 115 m3 a day are subject to use.

 Masrik river runs through the northern part of the town.
 The horizon of the ground waters of this artesian basin lies 1.5 and 5 m deep, which together with the horizon of weak pressured waters creates a joint water-bearing horizon.
 The fluctuations in the water level are between 0.24 and 0.57 m.

 Water in Vardenis is supplied by "Akunk", "Shat Jrer" and "Akner" water-pipe systems.
 The pipes of inner system and captation are currently in quite poor technical and sanitation condition.

 Demographics

 In the 2001 census, the town of Vardenis had a population of 12,753.
 Deterioration of economic potential, difficult financial situation, high unemployment rates and other problems resulted in decrease of the population.
 In comparison with 1996, the population decreased by 14%, mainly due to youth migration, and consequently low birth rates.

 Currently, the town is mainly populated by ethnic Armenians who belong to the Armenian Apostolic Church.
 The Holy Mother of God church, built between 1903 and 1912, is the town's main church regulated by the Diocese of Gegharkounik based in Gavar.

 The population of Vardenis since 1831 is as follows:

-Transportation

-There are numerous roads to different parts of Armenia passing through the northeast, west and southeast of the town.